This may not be for you. For all I know, you’re going to loathe this document just as much as I love it. It doesn’t matter as long as you absorb it.

 Within three blocks of my residence, I am aware of three active crack houses.
 I live mere blocks off campus.
 There have been times in my life when I was walking by one of these said houses (decently intoxicated) and one of two guys on the porch said something to me to the effect of, “What-choo doin’ up in herre, cracka’?”
 I turned, looked at him, and said, “I’m walking home.”
 I stood and talked for a minute at three in the morning with this crack dealer about the neighborhood and about life.
 We shook hands and, where we met as different people, we parted as like men, because we both knew we were wrong, and the hostility existed only within ourselves, and we knew that it was not our own, but instilled in us.
 You can’t just judge people you don’t know, it’s not right and it’s not fair to them or you.
 Do you really want a version of someone in your head that’s not really them?
 Do you have a love of lies that I don’t have?
 I don’t think so.
 Next time you’re strolling down O.A. and see people on their porch, say what’s up.
 What are you scared of?
 Maybe you’re scared I’m right.
 Maybe you fear the connection.
 I mean, we all fear the connection, don’t we?

 There’s a reason I’m writing this and not telling you this.
 For one thing, there’s too much to say, so I feel I must write it.
 But the real fact is, I’m scared; I talk about this stuff and people say I think too much.
 I write it and people say the same thing, but it’s usually more positive, which brings us here.
 I’ll be honest, I’m a real jerk when it comes to what I think; you must have known that already, reading so much of this.
 I don’t mean to ram it down your throat, it’s just that it’s my way.
 You like it, admit it.
 It’s safe and it’s different, so you like it even more, just like your worlds you’ve made for yourselves.
 A bunch of ants, serving The Hive, talking on phones, chatting on-line, watching TV, surfing the net, interacting with the world without actual interaction.
 Reality as defined by fiber-optic cable.
+We’re living in a world of radiation with phones and Wi-Fi everywhere… it’s no surprise that people are getting EMF meters to measure the radio waves, which you can Buy Here.
+Additionaly, it’s no surprise that with the rise of screens and technology, people are suffering from computer vision sundrome, with symptoms including eye fatigue, eye ache, blurry vision and neck pain…all from looking at screens!
+It shouldn’t come as a shock that people are investing in Felix Gray glasses that block the blue light from screens that causes these undesirable symptoms.
+How is it possible that just a few years ago this syndrome didn’t exist?!
 And here you are, here I am, redefining it on paper, getting back to basics.
 Hard copy … yuck.
 I should just mass E-mail it to everyone I can, but I don’t want to do that.
 I want to see how bold you are, if you’ll pick up a packet of words that you don’t know anything about just to see if it grabs you.
 And, I guess it has.
 Here we are.